wdtinc/flask-pika/README.md

-#AMQP Pika Extension for Flask
+#Pika Extension for Flask
-This extension provides a simple way to expose an AMQP channel per request over a per thread connection to an AMQP server.
+This extension provides a simple way to expose a Pika channel per request over a per thread connection to an AMQP server.

+Once a channel is obtained, use it as you would any normal Pika channel.

-##Initializing the AMQP object
+##Initializing the Pika object
-Simply initialize the AMQP instance with the app and a Pika connection params object.
+Simply initialize the Flask Pika instance with the app and a Pika connection params object.

 	from flask import Flask
 	from flask.ext.pika import Pika as FPika